Boeing v. Bombardier: Tariff is now 300%

 Friday's ruling means Delta or any U.S. airline that buys the Bombardier plane would have to pay what is essentially a tax of 300% on its purchases.
 If the tariffs go forward, Delta would be faced with canceling its orders of the jetliner or passing the additional cost onto customers.

 Bombardier has fiercely denied it received subsidies and unfairly lowered the price of its CS100 airliner as part of a deal to sell Delta as many as 125 planes.

+Bombardier called the ruling "an egregious overreach and misapplication" of trade law.
+It said the ruling would hurt the American aerospace industry, jobs and fliers.

-Bombardier and Delta also contend that the model it purchased does not compete with anything Boeing produces.
+Bombardier and Delta contend that the model it purchased does not compete with anything Boeing produces.
+Delta said it was "confident" Bombardier will prevail in the end because no U.S. manufacturer makes an aircraft that competes with the CS100.
+The first CS100s arrive in Delta's fleet in spring 2018.

 Related: U.S. slaps stiff tariff on Bombardier's new jet